1987–88 St. John's Redmen basketball team

 The 1987–88 St. John's Redmen basketball team represented St. John's University during the 1987–88 NCAA Division I men's basketball season.
 The team was coached by Lou Carnesecca in his twentieth year at the school.
-St. John's home games are played at Alumni Hall and Madison Square Garden and the team is a member of the Big East Conference.
+St. John's played its home games at Alumni Hall and Madison Square Garden and was a member of the Big East Conference.